cockroachdb/docs/configure-replication-zones.md

 When replicating a piece of data, CockroachDB uses the most granular zone available: If there's a replication zone for the table containing the data, CockroachDB uses it; otherwise, it uses the replication zone for the database containing the data.
 If there's no applicable table or database replication zone, CockroachDB uses the cluster-wide replication zone.

+In addition to the databases and tables that are visible via SQL, CockroachDB stores some additional internal data in what are called system ranges.
+You can configure replication zones for parts of these internal data ranges if you'd like to override the cluster-wide settings.
+See [Create a Replication Zone for System Ranges](#create-a-replication-zone-for-system-ranges) for more details.

 ### Replication Zone Format

 A replication zone is specified in [YAML](https://en.wikipedia.org/wiki/YAML) format and looks like this: